 List of famous oceanographers, with photos, bios, and other information when available.
 Who are the top oceanographers in the world?
 This includes the most prominent oceanographers, living and dead, both in America and abroad.
 This list of notable oceanographers is ordered by their level of prominence, and can be sorted for various bits of information, such as where these historic oceanographers were born and what their nationality is.
 The people on this list are from different countries, but what they all have in common is that they're all renowned oceanographers.

 This list includes K. Megan McArthur, G. Michael Purdy and more.From reputable, prominent, and well known oceanographers to the lesser known oceanographers of today, these are some of the best professionals in the oceanographer field.
 If you want to answer the questions, "Who are the most famous oceanographers ever?" and "What are the names of famous oceanographers?" then you're in the right place.

 - Photo: Metaweb (FB) / Public domainKatherine Megan McArthur (born August 30, 1971) is an American oceanographer and a National Aeronautics and Space Administration (NASA) astronaut.
-She has served as a CAPCOM for both the space shuttle and space station.
+She has served as a Capsule Communicator (CAPCOM) for both the space shuttle and space station.
 Megan McArthur has flown one space shuttle mission, STS-125.
 She is known as the last person to be hands on with the Hubble Space Telescope (although she was not actually "hands on" since she was using the robotic arm at the time).
-McArthur has served in a number of positions including working in the Shuttle Avionics Laboratory.
+McArthur has served in a number of positions including working in the Shuttle Avionics Laboratory (SAIL).
 She is married to fellow astronaut Robert L. Behnken.
 Megan also features as herself in a space based episode of the... more

 - Age: Dec. at 55 (1849-1904)